Haven’t you considered using your own hashtag in your brand’s communication? That’s a mistake but it is not too late to change that.

 Let’s break it down taking Sotrender as an example.

 Start with simple analysis: your best posts on Instagram.

 Which of them were performing the best?
 Did they have hashtags included?
 Observe users behaviors under these posts to understand them better and to find out their preferences.
 It’s a simple way to get the most out of the content you produce.

 When it comes to analyzing hashtags on Facebook you can do it also from another perspective.
 Monitor whether in general they do have an impact on your performance or not.
 You can do it with the Content Strategy in Sotrender.

 How does it work?
-You can tag each post with an appropriate label to divide posts you add into categories so that you can analyze them afterwards.
-For example you can create product tags, like ‘menswear’ and ‘womenswear’ or ‘with hashtags’ and ‘without hashtags’.
+You can tag each post with an appropriate label to divide posts you add into categories so that you can analyze them afterward.
+For example, you can create product tags, like ‘menswear’ and ‘womenswear’ or ‘with hashtags’ and ‘without hashtags’.

 Below you can also sort all the hashtags used in your communication in the selected time period by:

 - how many times it was used